lucifer-reborn473/NEXUS/docs/all-in-one.md

     displayl "Hello, World!";
     ```
 4. Save the file.
 5. Open terminal and write `nexus helloworld.nex` and press enter!

+Woohoo!
+You just wrote your first "Hello, World!" program in Nexus.

 # Enter Nexus!
 - Every statement must end with a semicolon